MicrosoftDocs/powerapps-docs/powerapps-docs/user/request-license.md

 ---
 # Request a Power Apps license

 End users can request a Power Apps license from their admin directly in the product.
-This feature is for new users and users who are already in an active Power Apps trial.

 ## Request a license
 If you do not have a license and are trying to open a Power Apps app, you will see the options in the following image.
 Select **Request license** to submit a license request to your admin.